 Pianist and composer Keith Jarrett is the Golden Lion for Lifetime Achievement in Music 2018; the Silver Lion goes to Franco-Argentinian Sebastian Rivas, one of the most original authors of his generation.
 The decision was made by the Board of Directors of the Biennale di Venezia, chaired by Paolo Baratta, embracing the recommendation of the Director of the Music Department Ivan Fedele.

-An absolute musician, beloved by the public – with over four million recordings of the Köln Concert, considered his seminal work, sold around the world – Keith Jarrett will be awarded the Golden Lion for Lifetime Achievement at the 62nd International Festival of Contemporary Music of the Biennale di Venezia on September 29th.
-For this occasion, Keith Jarrett will perform one of his legendary improvisations on the piano, unique and unrepeatable events that have punctuated his career and contributed to redefining composition for the piano.
+An absolute musician, beloved by the public – with over four million recordings of the Köln Concert sold around the world – Keith Jarrett has been awarded the Golden Lion for Lifetime Achievement at the 62nd International Festival of Contemporary Music of the Biennale di Venezia.

 “Unanimously acclaimed as one of the most important pianists in the area of improvisation and jazz music – reads the motivation – Keith Jarrett is an artist who has experimented with extraordinary talent and creativity in various musical genres including classical music, composing scores that are both refined and blistering at the same time.
 His endless discography bears witness to a boundless art and a unique personality in the field of jazz, with an approach and signature style that are so personal as to make him a universal master in the history of music”.

 Sebastian Rivas will be awarded the Silver Lion at the 62nd International Festival of Contemporary Music on October 6th: that same evening, there will be a performance of Aliados, “a real-time opera”, as the sub-title reads, focused on the historic figures of Margaret Thatcher and Augusto Pinochet.